suskind/network-list/README.md

 ## Methods:

- * `scan(options, callback)` - scan all network devices and an array will all results is passed to callback
+ * `scan(options, callback)` - Scan all the network devices.
+You'll get an array with all the results as an argument of the callback.

- * `scanEach(options, callback)` - scan all network devices and callback is called for each device passing the device object
+ * `scanEach(options, callback)` - Scan all the network devices.
+The callback will be executed on each iteration with an object device as argument

 ## How To: